Srijan1683/web-scraper-cache-shortener/README.md

 This project is a Python backend application that accepts a URL, scrapes key webpage information, generates a short code for the URL, and stores results in a cache for faster repeated access.
 When `REDIS_URL` is configured and the Redis client is installed, the app uses Redis with a TTL; otherwise it falls back to an in-memory cache.

 The system is built with FastAPI and is structured into separate modules for scraping, caching, short-code generation, models, and tests.
-The application exposes API endpoints that validate input, fetch webpage content, extract structured HTML data for preview, and return downloadable markdown exports.
+The application exposes API endpoints that validate input, fetch webpage content, extract structured HTML data for preview, return downloadable markdown exports, and reuse cached results across repeated requests.

 ## Objective